Postgres

 Postgres Database

-R2R chose Postgres as its core technology for several reasons:
+R2R chooses Postgres as its core technology for several reasons:

 • Versatility: Postgres is a robust, advanced database that can handle both relational data and vector embeddings.